jaycebrayboy/JayceBrayboy/README.md

 - 📖 Reading is my main hobby, with fantasy and mystery being my favorite genres.
 - 🎯 My goal for 2023: landing a new job in tech!

-Feel free to contact me on GitHub or [LinkedIn](www.linkedin.com/in/jaycebrayboy) Also, check put my portfolio [HERE](https://github.com/jaycebrayboy/Portfolio_projects)
+Feel free to contact me on GitHub or LinkedIn!
+Also, check put my portfolio [HERE](https://github.com/jaycebrayboy/Portfolio_projects)